Dan1116/TIL/Python/Python.md

 # The power of OOP
 * bundle together objects that share
-* common attributes and procedures that operate not hose attributes
+* common attributes and procedures that operate on those attributes
 * use abstraction to make a distinction between how to implement an object vs how to use the object
 * build layers of object abstractions that inherit behaviors from other classes of objects
 * create our own classes of objects on top of python’s basic classes